Phala.Network (PHA) Price Reaches $0.69 on Top Exchanges

 Buying and Selling Phala.Network

-It is usually not currently possible to purchase alternative cryptocurrencies such as Phala.Network directly using U.S. dollars.
-Investors seeking to acquire Phala.Network should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Phala.Network using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Phala.Network directly using US dollars.
+Investors seeking to acquire Phala.Network should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Phala.Network using one of the aforementioned exchanges.

 Receive News & Updates for Phala.Network Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Phala.Network and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.